7 Subtle Signs You May Have a Hernia

 A bulge in the abdomen

+A hernia occurs when part of an organ or tissue pushes outside its normal cavity and into an area of the body where it doesn’t belong.
+For example, this can happen with the intestines, which can bulge through a weak point in the abdominal cavity.
 The most common sign of a hernia is a painful, visible lump or protrusion in your abdominal area.
-But that’s not the only indication that you could be experiencing this painful—and potentially dangerous—condition.
+But that’s not the only indication that you could be experiencing this common and sometimes painful—and potentially dangerous—condition.
 Following are some other hernia symptoms that you’re much more likely to ignore.
 Plus, learn some other easy-to-miss signs your body could be in big trouble.

 Pain while bending over or lifting heavy objects

 Pain and discomfort in your abdomen can signal a hernia even if you don’t see a bulge.
 In particular, if you feel pain, pressure, or discomfort while bending down, lifting things, or coughing, you might want to talk to your doctor.
 Hernias can also manifest themselves in the form of an uncomfortable tightness in your abdomen or groin.
-Some rare types of hernias—such as femoral or obturator hernias, in which an abdominal organ pushes into the groin or upper leg—are less likely to reveal themselves in the form of lumps; diagnosing these types can require a CT scan.
+Some rare types of hernias—such as femoral or obturator hernias, in which a part of the bowel pushes into the groin or upper leg—are less likely to reveal themselves in the form of lumps; diagnosing these types can require a CT scan.
 Here are some more reasons you might have abdominal pain.

 This is one of the most easily overlooked hernia symptoms since it’s so easy to confuse with actually being full.
 However: According to Cleveland Clinic, the most common type—the inguinal hernia—occurs in the lower abdominal or groin area; it can be painful, or it may leave you with the sensation that you just finished Thanksgiving dinner.
 If you’re feeling bloated and heavy and you haven’t overeaten—especially if the feeling worsens or becomes painful—get checked for a hernia.
 Here are some more reasons you could be experiencing bloating.

-While muscle weakness can lead to a hernia, it can also be a symptom.
-Once you have a hernia, the pressure on surrounding areas can lead to a greater sense of muscle fatigue.
-If you’re feeling weak—especially in the muscles of your upper leg and groin—a hernia might be to blame.
+Once you have a hernia, the pressure on surrounding areas can lead to a greater sense of muscle fatigue and pain.
+If you’re feeling pain—especially in the muscles of your upper leg and groin—a hernia might be to blame.

 Nausea or vomiting